-ISP 551.
-Foodways: Native North America.
-3 Hours H.
+ISP 551 Foodways: Native North America

 This course surveys the traditional foodways of the indigenous peoples of North America.
 We survey hunting, gathering and fishing methods, meal preparation, medicinal plants and the cultivation of crops according to tribal seasons.
-Because modern indigenous peoples are suffering from unprecedented health problems, such as diabetes, obesity, high blood pressure and related maladies, the course traces through history the reasons why tribal peoples have become unhealthy and why some have lost the traditional knowledge necessary to plant, cultivate, and save seeds.
+Because modern indigenous peoples are suffering from unprecedented health problems, such as diabetes, obesity, high blood pressure and related maladies, the course traces through history the reasons why tribal peoples have become unhealthy and why some have lost the traditional knowledge necessary to plant, cultivate and save seeds.
 The course also addresses the destruction of flora and fauna from environmental degradation.
 (Same as HIST 511 and HWC 551.)
 Prerequisite: Upper division course on indigenous/ American Indian history, or permission of the instructor.
-LEC.